yaying-00/Use-Mitsuba2-for-DiffuserCam-Design/README.md

         Optimize a bumpy diffuser to be another bumpy diffuser.

 3. `diffuser_optm_smooth.py`: Optimize the height profile of a glass panel.
 Add Gaussiam smoothing between optimizations.
     This file also contains three tasks as explained above.
+Different tasks can be specified using the `task` flag.

+    Some details about the gaussian smoothing: After optimizing for n (iterations for the inner loop) iterations, convert the vertex positions to a NumPy array and add a gaussian smoothing to it using SciPy function.
+Then convert that NumPy array back to its original enoki.cuda_autodiff datatype, use it as the initial guess and start another optimization.
+This is repeated over and over.